Frequently Asked Questions

 While all microgreens are nutrient-dense, some varieties stand out based on available research:

-- Broccoli: Rich in sulforaphane and high in vitamins A, C, E, and K. Broccoli microgreens are the most researched variety for health benefits.
+- Broccoli: A source of sulforaphane and high in vitamins A, C, E, and K. Broccoli microgreens are the most researched variety for health benefits.
+Learn to grow them in our How to Grow Broccoli Microgreens guide.

-- Radish: High in vitamins C and E, with powerful antioxidant activity.
+- Radish: High in vitamins C and E, with antioxidant activity.
 Also one of the fastest and easiest to grow.
+See our How to Grow Radish Microgreens guide.

-- Sunflower: Excellent source of protein, healthy fats, and B vitamins.
+- Sunflower: A source of protein, healthy fats, and B vitamins.
 One of the heartiest and most filling microgreens.

-- Pea shoots: High in protein (up to 35% by dry weight), fiber, and vitamins A and C. Great for smoothies and salads.
+- Pea shoots: High in protein, fiber, and vitamins A and C. Great for smoothies and salads.

-- Kale: Packed with vitamins K, C, and A. Easy to grow and mild in flavor.
+- Kale: Rich in vitamins K, C, and A. Easy to grow and mild in flavor.

-- Red cabbage: Very high in vitamin C and contains anthocyanins (powerful antioxidants that give it the red/purple color).
+- Red cabbage: Very high in vitamin C and contains anthocyanins, the antioxidants that give it the red and purple color.

 Disclaimer: We are educators, not nutritionists or medical professionals.
 Nutritional content varies based on seed genetics, growing conditions, light quality, water quality, and other factors.
 We do not make specific nutritional or health claims about crops grown on our products.
 For nutritional data specific to your growing conditions, we recommend laboratory testing through an accredited food testing facility.
 Consult a healthcare professional for dietary advice.